thELanee/thELanee.github.io/index.md

 ![image](https://user-images.githubusercontent.com/92767729/162377584-7fe5c2bc-7546-4645-b202-8894c4eae364.png)

 ### Step 3: Run Some Commands
-Some commands you can run are cd, ls, pwd, mkdir and cp.
+Some commands you can run are `cd`, `ls`, `pwd`, `mkdir` and `cp`.
 These commands can be run on both your computer and the remote computer and do different things.
-For example, the ls -a command prints out all the files in the directory, including hidden files.
+For example, the `ls -a` command prints out all the files in the directory, including hidden files.
 ![image](https://user-images.githubusercontent.com/92767729/162378057-8c96c433-86f4-490c-bcbe-5000f91cabb0.png)

 ### Step 4: Moving Files with scp